Email hosting for law firms: shared inboxes for intake, billing, and case teams

 Firms deeply embedded in Microsoft 365 for Word, Excel, SharePoint, and Teams should stay on Microsoft for email.
 The integration with legal document workflows is valuable enough to justify the per-user cost.

 Firms needing document management integration (NetDocuments, iManage) should ensure their email provider connects to those systems.
-SHIPMAIL connects to most DMS platforms, but native integrations may be smoother with Outlook/Exchange.
+Shipmail connects to most DMS platforms, but native integrations may be smoother with Outlook/Exchange.

 Core pain points